Think explainer videos are just nice-to-have marketing content? Think again.

 - Engage in A/B testing before you roll it out to understand its efficacy in real life.

-Bonus material: Here’s a slightly lengthy but extremely useful infographic on how to create a killer explainer video script (you’re welcome):
+Bonus material: Here’s a slightly lengthy but extremely useful infographic on how to writing script (yes, you’re welcome):

 Wrapping Up: Explainer Videos can be Instrumental in Ensuring Your Brand’s Success